inspiringsource/aws-solutions-architect/docs/Personal-notes/Compare-AWS-database.md

 - Amazon DynamoDB is a fully managed NoSQL database service.
 > Unlike Amazon RDS, DynamoDB is able to automatically scale to millions of concurrent users and requests while ensuring consistently low latency measured in single-digit milliseconds.
 - Amazon Redshift is a fully managed, petabyte-scale data warehouse service.

-### Amazon Aurora
-Amazon Aurora is a fully managed warehouse featuring high performance, while Athena is a query service to analyze data in Amazon S3 using standard SQL.

 ### What is a database?
 What is the difference between storage and database?
 Storage (e.g. S3) is a place to store data with an [object storage architecture](https://en.wikipedia.org/wiki/Object_storage), file storage and object storage while database uses other storage architectures that include unifying information about how data is arranged and / or related when stored and queried.